 EU tax liability starts at EUR 10,000 in annual sales revenues

 As of July 1, 2021, online merchants based in an EU country are liable for tax on EU-wide goods deliveries with a volume of EUR 10,000 or more.
 This makes the old delivery thresholds in the different countries obsolete for distance sales.
-Online merchants must now apply the tax rates valid in the country of destination.
-This results in wavering consumer prices.
-In some cases, the difference in VAT rates is 10% (Luxembourg 17% vs. Hungary 27% VAT).
-The 27 EU Member States are still a long way away from standardizing their VAT rates.
+Online merchants must now apply the tax rates valid in the destination country, which results in wavering consumer prices.
+In some cases, the difference in VAT rates is 10% (Luxembourg 17% vs Hungary 27% VAT).
+The 27 EU Member States are still far from standardizing their VAT rates.

-But despite the additional costs involved, Ralph Brügelmann, a tax expert from the German Trade Association, believes these regulations are fair – especially in view of the Far East.
+But despite the additional costs involved, Ralph Brügelmann, a tax expert from the German Trade Association, believes these regulations are fair – especially considering the Far East.
 He spoke to the Süddeutsche Zeitung: “We think consumers should accept the somewhat higher prices.
 Because this guarantees fair competition.”
 Speaking to WDR about consumers, Iwona Husemann, a lawyer from the NRW Consumer Center, predicted: “Many will be caught by surprise.
-Customers are simply not prepared for this.”
+Customers are not prepared for this.”

 André Schwarz, a spokesman for the Federation of German Wholesale, Foreign Trade and Services (BGA), mentioned another aspect in the Süddeutsche Zeitung: “All products must be marked with the tax rates of the countries of destination – and this involves a significant amount of manual work.
-With regard to orders that have already been placed, he is concerned: “The great danger here is having to pay outstanding VAT out of one’s own pocket.”
+He is concerned about orders that have already been placed: “The great danger here is having to pay outstanding VAT out of one’s own pocket.”

-Changes also apply for third countries: Amazon and others pay VAT
+Changes also apply to third countries: Amazon and others pay VAT

-Since July 1, platform operators like Amazon and eBay are required to withhold VAT for their merchants from third countries such as China, the USA or the United Kingdom and pay it directly to the tax authorities in the destination countries.
-This means that platform operators are the ones liable for the tax and not the individual small retailers.
+Since July 1, platform operators like Amazon and eBay have been required to withhold VAT for their merchants from third countries such as China, the USA, or the United Kingdom and pay it directly to the tax authorities in the destination countries.
+This means that platform operators are liable for the tax, not individual small retailers.

 What seems like a bargain can become an expensive trap